A Transfer: Plot

 Shinji Ikari tries to adjust to his new life in Tokyo-3.
 He is now the official pilot of the giant mecha Evangelion 01 for the special agency Nerv and lives with Nerv's captain Misato Katsuragi, though their relationship is still distant.
 As the episode opens, he is lethargically going through the motions of training.
 In the morning he departs for school; Nerv's Dr. Ritsuko Akagi calls Misato to check on Shinji and is told that Shinji seems to have made no friends at school.
 There, Shinji's classmates Kensuke Aida, Toji Suzuhara, and Hikari Horaki are first introduced.
 They begin to discuss the battle between a mecha and an enemy named Sachiel, the third of a series of beings called Angels, which took place in the previous episode.
 Toji has only just returned to class for the first time since the fight, explaining that he had to care for his sister, who was injured in the battle with Sachiel.
-When Shinji's classmates discover his identity as a pilot, Toji, who blames him for his sister's injuries, gives him a beating in retaliation, and Shinji's protestations that he was piloting involuntarily make Toji angrier.
+When Shinji's classmates discover his identity as a pilot, Toji blames him for his sister's injuries and gives him a beating in retaliation.
+Shinji's protestations that he was piloting involuntarily make Toji angrier.

-The fourth Angel, Shamshel, attacks Tokyo-3 and Shinji is mobilized in Eva-01 to defend the city.
+The fourth Angel, Shamshel, attacks Tokyo-3, and Shinji is mobilized in Eva-01 to defend the city.
 Kensuke convinces Toji to sneak out of their shelter to watch the battle from nearby.
 Shinji loses his nerve to fight and is tossed into the air by Shamshel, almost killing Toji and Kensuke as he lands.
 This also severs Eva-01's Umbilical Cable, leaving it with just five minutes of reserve power.
 Shinji then begins fighting a defensive battle, attempting to protect Toji and Kensuke rather than defeat the Angel.
 To protect them from the battle, Misato orders Toji and Kensuke to take refuge in the Evangelion's cockpit.
 Inside, Toji sees Shinji's great anguish and pain as he fights the Angel, and is beset by remorse.
 Misato orders Shinji to retreat, but he loses his temper and charges Shamshel with his knife, defeating the Angel as its power runs out.
-Days later, Kensuke gives Toji the number of Shinji's phone so he can apologize; Toji attempts to call but stops.
+Days later, Kensuke gives Toji the number of Shinji's phone so he can apologize; Toji attempts to call, but stops.